 Flying over the Indian Ocean

 Flying over the Indian Ocean was an experience we won’t soon forget.
-Our flight from Portland, Oregon to the Maldives was approximately 19 hours of flight time.
+Our flight from Portland, OR to The Maldives was approximately 19 hours of flight time.
 After a few movies, meals, and naps, we were beginning to get restless.

 Met Surf House